You pay nothing until we win

 A negligence claim typically has four elements:

 Finding the necessary evidence to prove that a party was negligent can be complicated.
-An experienced personal injury lawyer will be key to building the strongest case.
+An experienced Boise personal injury lawyer will be key to building the strongest case.

 In a personal injury suit, you may be entitled to compensatory damages.
 Compensatory damages are intended to reimburse you for actual losses and come in two forms: economic and non-economic.